rafaelff/YouSing/README.md

 - Added `bootstrap` buttons and forms to improve the appearance
 - Added `fontawesome` icons for the controller
 - Added a check to prevent duplicate songs to be added to the playlist
+- The search page now loads more results when scrolled to the bottom
+- Excluded the search results wich are unavailable
 - Minor improvements on the layout, database structure and song management

 ## Dependencies